大象传媒

 The Prime Minister visits Buckingham Palace to meet with the Queen once Parliament is dissolved

-If they want to be an MP again, they have between now and the to convince the public to let them have the job again!
+If they want to be an MP again, they have between now and the general election to convince the public to let them have the job again!
 They will need adults to vote for them so they can represent them again in Parliament.

 Image source, European Photopress Agency